iampiyushsingh/Vityarthi_Java_Project_25BAI11043/README.md

 Enter your choice:
 ```

-Enter the number corresponding to the required operation and follow the instructions displayed on the screen.
-Select 0 to save the data and exit the program.
-The application also automatically saves changes after every add, update, delete, or marks entry operation, helping to prevent data loss.
+Type the number which corresponds to the operation you want to carry out and then carry out the instructions shown on the screen.
+Choose 0 if you want to save the data and exit the programme.
+The application also automatically saves the changes after each add, update, delete or marking of an entry, thus helping to avoid data loss.

 ### Run the tests